kaiAsmOne/Netscaler/README.md

 (SMP = Symmetric multiprocessing back then was mostly several physical CPU´s)
 Due to Sun Microsystems knowledge, the Netscaler internals are designed for SMP, spawning separate packet processing engines per core, very similar to the way containers work today.

-Furthermore Netscaler runs on FreeBSD.
-The BSD Line of *nix systems are known as one of the most secure Operating Systems / The OS with the fewest CVE´s recorded.

 This is why Netscaler works so well in the cloud due to the packet processing engine architecture (how it can handle such high load with cheap hardware).
 Todays CPU´s are multiple Cores and multiple threads but still software developers struggle to design code that scales beyond using a single core per "program" or system.

 The above statement is a big benefit and explains why Netscaler is capable of serving huge amounts of traffic due to several good architectural considerations.
 I used to be all into ASIC and Cisco, but companies now struggle with the change to a generic software-based approach thus equally struggeling to scale well in the cloud

+Furthermore Netscaler runs on FreeBSD.
+The BSD Line of *nix systems are known as one of the most secure Operating Systems / The OS with the fewest CVE´s recorded.

-Back on track:
+Back on track regarding the scripts:

 Netscaler GUI used to be Java Clientside: